How Business Empathy Helps to Make Better Content

 If so, your contractor is carrying your burden on their backs.
 And if you can’t pay for your own projects, I’m sorry to tell you this, bud, but your brand is shit.
 I said what I said.
 I said what anyone dealing with you would think.

 When COVID hit, and suddenly all plans went out the window, some organizations cut costs by laying off staff or deleting contracts.
-Some, on the other hand, decided to help their employees and contractors.
-So did we.
-And guess what?
-In turn, our clients helped us not to fold.

 They gave us smaller projects, we gave them smaller quotes, they gave us advances, and you know what happened?
 In all that chaos and uncertainty, we worked 200% harder to make them happy.
 And we’re all here.